mldatascientist23/snake_game/README.md

 ## 🚀 Live Demo

 The game is available as a standalone executable file.
-Simply download and run the `.exe` file to start playing.
+Simply download and run the `.exe` file from the `dist` folder to start playing.

 ---